How long does probate take?

 The habits that help most are:

-If you are still at the start, read [What to Do After a Death: First Steps for Executors](/support/knowledge-base/what-to-do-after-a-death).
-If you are trying to place the probate stage in context, read [What Are the Steps in Estate Administration in the UK?](/support/knowledge-base/estate-administration-steps-uk).
+If you are still at the start, read What to Do After a Death: First Steps for Executors.
+If you are trying to place the probate stage in context, read How to Apply for Probate in England and Wales.

 When a delay is a warning sign